Table of Contents

 The ABCs Of Safe Sleep

-• Alone — Bed-sharing increases the risk of SUIDS and other sleep-related deaths.
+- Alone โ Bed-sharing increases the risk of SUIDS and other sleep-related deaths.
 Hence, babies should sleep alone in their own space.

-• Crib — The crib should be empty.
+- Crib โ The crib should be empty.
 There should be no accessories, such as bumper pads, pillows, or blankets.
 It should also be free of other things like stuffed animals, toys, diapers, diaper wipes, and other supplies.
 These could potentially cause suffocation.

-How To Ensure Safe Sleep
+How To Facilitate Safe Sleep

-3. Don’t let your baby sleep on adult beds, couches, armchairs, or soft surfaces.
+- Donโt let your baby sleep on adult beds, couches, armchairs, or soft surfaces.
 Car seats and swings are also dangerous spots for the baby to sleep in, as they may suffocate.
 If they accidentally sleep on any of these, move them to their safe sleeping space.

-4. Do not let your baby share a bed with other children, pets, or even with you, as this also increases their risk of suffocation.
+- Do not let your baby share a bed with other children, pets, or even with you, as this also increases their risk of suffocation.

-6. Room sharing, on the other hand, is fine, provided that your baby sleeps on a safe and separate surface.
+- Room sharing, on the other hand, is fine, provided that your baby sleeps on a safe and separate surface.

-7. Avoid using a blanket, and dress your infant in a sleeper instead.
+- Avoid using a blanket, and dress your infant in a sleeper instead.
 However, if you decide to use a blanket, only use a thin one and cover the baby up to their chest.
 Tuck the blanket around the crib mattress.

-9. Don’t move your baby during sleep if they change positions.
+- Donโt move your baby during sleep if they change positions.

 Crib-Related Injuries

-Following the implementation of the safety standards in 2011, the CPSC reported only 284 deaths related to cribs and mattresses between 2012 and 2014.
+Following the implementation of the safety standards in 2011, the CPSC reported only 109 deaths related to cribs and mattresses between 2012 and 2014.
 Moreover, cribs were recalled, which happened three times in 2015.

 Some of the hazards found in recalled cribs include drop-side and mattress support hardware failures, which can cause mattresses to fall or form gaps, posing suffocation hazards.
 The gaps between side rails and crib mattress supports, as well as the separation of crib slats from headboards, pose entrapment hazards.
 Other recalls were due to the following:

-• Loosening and detaching spindles, which can cause falling and entrapment hazards
+- Loosening and detaching spindles, which can cause falling and entrapment hazards.

-• High lead levels in paint
+- High lead levels in paint.

-• Chipping paint, which can pose a choking hazard
+- Chipping paint, which can pose a choking hazard.

 What Should You Do If Your Baby Is Injured In A Crib?

-Follow these steps if your infant or toddler was injured in a crib or playpen:
+Consider these steps if your infant or toddler was injured in a crib or playpen:

 Seek Immediate Medical Care For Your Child